bake-bake-bake/bakeware/README.md

 ## Reference material

-### Commandline arguments
+### Command line arguments

-In general, commandline arguments passed to Bakeware applications are passed through to Elixir.
-A few special commandline arguments can be passed to adjust the launchers behavior.
-Bakeware stops parsing commandline arguments when it encounters a `--`.
-Processed commandline arguments are not passed along to Elixir.
+In general, command line arguments passed to Bakeware applications are passed through to Elixir.
+A few special command line arguments can be passed to adjust the launchers behavior.
+Bakeware stops parsing command line arguments when it encounters a `--`.
+Processed command line arguments are not passed along to Elixir.

 The following arguments may be passed: